 About this website:

-This website was created as a project for a class, Creating Digital Archives.
-The goal was to create an online archive and exhibit of primary source material.
+This website was intended to create an online archive and exhibit of primary source material.
 It serves as a supplement to my research on Harlem CORE and an online portfolio for my multimedia work, G-Force Studioz.
 What follows is essentially a rough draft and notes for a paper I have been working on for a larger project on Harlem CORE.
 The finishied work, once available, can be found here.

 About the 'Exhibit' Section